icopy-site/awesome/docs/awesome/awesome-codepoints.md

 To the extent possible under law, [the contributors](https://github.com/Codepoints/awesome-codepoints/graphs/contributors) have waived all copyright and related or neighboring rights to this work.
-See [the license file](https://github.com/Codepoints/awesome-codepoints/blob/master/LICENSE) for details.odepoints/graphs/contributors) have waived all copyright and related or neighboring rights to this work.
-See [the license file](https://github.com/Codepoints/awesome-codepoints/blob/master/LICENSE) for details.odepoints/graphs/contributors) have waived all copyright and related or neighboring rights to this work.
 See [the license file](https://github.com/Codepoints/awesome-codepoints/blob/master/LICENSE) for details.